National Assembly (Thailand): Term

 The two houses of the National Assembly have different terms of office.
-In accordance with the constitution, the Senate is elected to a six-year term, while the House is elected to a four-year term.
+In accordance with the constitution, the Senate is elected to a five-year term, while the House is elected to a four-year term.
 Overall, the term of the National Assembly is based on that of the House.
 The National Assembly each year will sit in two sessions: an "ordinary" session and a "legislative" session.
 The first session of the National Assembly must take place within 30 days of a general election of the House of Representatives.
 The first session must be opened by the monarch in person by reading a Speech from the Throne.
 This ceremony is held in the Ananda Samakhom Throne Hall.
 The monarch may also appoint a representative to carry out this duty.
 It is also the duty of the monarch to prorogue sessions through a royal decree when the House term expires.
 The monarch also has the prerogative to call extraordinary sessions and prolong sessions at his discretion.

 The National Assembly may host a "joint-sitting" of both houses under several circumstances.
 These include the appointment of a regent; any alteration to the 1924 Palace Law of Succession; the opening of the first session; the announcement of policies by the Cabinet of Thailand; approval of a declaration of war; the hearing of explanations and approval of a treaty; and the amendment of the constitution.